 This includes a section on the Corps' history, as well as on all practical subjects such as code of conduct, drill, first aid, navigation, etc.

 'With the Old Breed,' and 'China Marine,' by E.B.
 Sledge

 "With the Old Breed" is a memoir of the author's personal experiences during World War II in the Pacific arena.
-In "China Marine," he continues his story following his posting to China after the war, and ending with his return to civilian life.
+In "China Marine," Sledge continues his story following his posting to China after the war, and ending with his return to civilian life.

 'Helmet for My Pillow: From Parris Island to the Pacific,' by Robert Leckie

-Again, this is a firsthand account of the author's personal experiences during the World War II.
+Again, this is a firsthand account of the author's personal experiences during World War II.
 The memoir follows his progress from basic training through combat in the Pacific theater of war.

 'To be a US Marine,' by S.F.
 (Steve) Tomajczyk

 This book is part of a series of books covering America's military forces.
 It studies the stories of a class of recruits passing through Marine recruit training.

 'The March Up: Taking Baghdad with the United States Marines,' by Bing West and Ray L. Smith